Everything to Know About Telehealth Addiction Treatment

 “Great program.
 I struggled with opiate use for years.
 I’ve been to several Suboxone doctors, but it was with this program I was able to get clean.
 I highly recommend it.
 I received the kindest and most understanding care with Workit.
 I’ve had two doctors refuse to treat/help me in the past.
 I’m happy to report that Workit never gave up on me and I now have two years drug free!
 The app is great: works well and you can access anything in the program via the app.
 No complaints!” — Mandy, July 2020

 “Better than any other recovery program out there.
 If this is available to you, consider yourself very lucky.
 I do.
 Thank you.”

 “Workit is AMAZING I have been in the program for a couple of years successfully where I have failed in prior rehab attempts.
 It’s very easy if time is an issue for you like myself.
-You get great coaches and I just adore my doctor.
+I just adore my doctor.
 Everyone has been so helpful and kind.
 I HIGHLY RECOMMEND Workit and have referred a few friends who are doing well also.”

 The use of MAT and manageability of the program